Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

       caller_response_custom_data_partner_name

-    - Allows the caller to respond to a prompt with numerical data (e.g. Phone Number, Date) and validates it if applicable.
+    - Prompts the caller to respond with a multi-digit number (e.g. Phone Number, Date) and validates it if applicable.
 The caller's response may be saved to a marketing data field.

   * - YesOrNo
     - \*prompt